fls-bioinformatics-core/auto_process_ngs/docs/source/output/qc_reports.rst

 .. image:: ../images/qc/qc_report_summary.png
    :align: center

-The summary includes the following metrics for example sample and Fastq:
+The summary includes the following basic information for each sample and Fastq:

+* Sample name
+* Fastq names associated with each sample
-* Number of reads or read pairs
+* Number of reads or read pairs for each Fastq
-* Mean and range of sequence lengths
+* Mean and range of sequence lengths for each Fastq

+Additionally the following metrics are reported (typically in the form of small summary plots, which are described in the appropriate sections below):

 * :ref:`qc_report_quality_boxplots`
 * :ref:`qc_report_fastqc_summary_plots`
 * :ref:`qc_report_fastq_screen_summary_plots`